vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 Working through this article, you learned how to:
 - Create your own custom GemFire `SecurityManager` implementation that can authenticate and authorize
 - Start a GemFire cluster using a custom `SecurityManager`
-- Create a Java client that can securly interact with a secured GemFire cluster.
+- Create a Java client that can securely interact with a secured GemFire cluster.

 In a future article will take a more in-depth look at how to implement a `SecurityManager` that interacts with a token-based authentication and authorization system, such as an OAuth2 or Kerberos server.